Severe tropical cyclone bears down on Tonga

 A forecaster from the Fiji Meteorological Service, Sanjay Prakash, told Radio Australia that the impact of the cyclone on Tonga could be "catastrophic".

-Cyclone Christine ripped across Australia's northwest earlier this month, battering coastal regions and closing major iron ore shipping terminals.
+Cyclone Christine ripped across Australia's northwest earlier this month, bettering coastal regons and closing major iron ore shipping terminals.